uwe-app/website/site/docs/getting-started/conventions.md

 ## Script

-If the file `assets/scripts/main.js` exists it is applied to all pages automatically, see [customize]({{ link "/docs/getting-started/customize/" }}) for more information on using scripts.
+If the file `assets/scripts/main.js` exists it is applied to all pages automatically, see [[docs/getting-started/scripts]] for more information on using scripts.

 ## Style

-If the file `assets/styles/main.css` exists it is applied to all pages automatically, see [customize]({{ link "/docs/getting-started/customize/" }}) for more information on applying style sheets.
+If the file `assets/styles/main.css` exists it is applied to all pages automatically, see [[docs/getting-started/styles]] for more information on applying style sheets.

 {{import "footer"}}